zhiyuli/subset_nwm_data_scripts/README.md

 # Subset National Water Model (NWM) NetCDF

+NWM Updates:
+v1.2
-National Water Model (NWM) Ver1.1 has been in production since UTC time 12PM May 8, 2017
+National Water Model (NWM) Ver1.2 has been in production since UTC time 16:00 March 6, 2018 Details about changes in v1.2:  http://www.nws.noaa.gov/om/notification/scn18-16national_water_model.htm

+v1.1
-Details about changes in v1.1:  http://www.nws.noaa.gov/os/notification/scn17-41natl_water_modelaaa.htm
+National Water Model (NWM) Ver1.1 has been in production since UTC time 12PM May 8, 2017 Details about changes in v1.1:  http://www.nws.noaa.gov/os/notification/scn17-41natl_water_modelaaa.htm

+## What is NWM

 NWM's daily output is about 430GB worth of NetCDF files that contain meteorological and hydrologic data/forecasts covers the whole U.S.
 This python library enables users to subset NWM Ver1.1 NetCDF using a polygon that represents a region of interest, which can significantly reduce data storage size and speed up regional data access.